Introduction: Keeping Dwarf Seahorses

 Step 5-- Store your mixed water in jugs to keep it spill proof and clean, and at the ready for your mid week water changes.
 This is especially important for me, because my cats would definitely play in the bucket if left out.

 Some aquarists like to let their water cure overnight before use.
 I have never found it imperative to do this, but your water is often clearer when the salt has even more time to dissolve evenly.

-**Expect to do multiple water changes throughout the week, especially if using a sponge filter!
-Since a dwarf tank will not have the high powered filter of a normal aquarium at work, you will need work harder to keep your water quality up.
+**Expect to do multiple water changes throughout the week, especially if using a sponge filter! you will need work harder to keep your water quality up than you would with a freshwater or regular marine tank.
 Different keepers have different opinions on water change frequency.
 Some people do a 50% change every day to maintain ideal low ammonia and nitrite levels.
-I do a 20% every other day and a 50% on the weekend.
+I do a 30-50% change mid week and a 50% on the weekend.

 Testing Your Water

 A test kit is needed to be able to know where you stand with nitrates, nitrites, ammonia, and pH --all things that can kill your fish if they get out of whack.
 For freshwater tanks I've always used the less expensive and super easy dip test strips, but for salt water tanks you want to level up to the liquid kits that test for more things, and test more precisely.
 API makes a good one, and little has changed about it since my mom used it for her business 20yrs ago.
 The instructions for measuring each substance are different, but by following the instructions in the kit booklet you can see where your water stands in about 10 min.
 An easy color comparison chart shows you what's good and bad.
 If any of these substances tests in the "bad" range, you'll want to do a partial water change to reduce harmful substances.
 These liquid tests are MUCH more specific than the quick dip strips, and worth the investment for salt water.